sei-international/NemoMod.jl/docs/src/parameters.md

 | `val` | real  | Indicator (0 for no, 1 for yes) |

 !!! note
-    To enable trade between two regions, you must put two rows in `TradeRoute` with a `val` of 1: one with the first region as `r` and the second region as `rr`, and one with the first region as `rr` and the second region as `r`.
+    To enable trade between two regions, only one row in `TradeRoute` is needed.
+Either region can be assigned to `r`, and the second region should be assigned to `rr`.
+Be sure to set `val` to 1.

 !!! tip
     It is not necessary to populate zeros in `TradeRoute` for cases where trade is disallowed.
 NEMO assumes trade is not allowed unless a route is explicitly defined in the table.